alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 ### Organizations

+From 2015 to 2019 I was the main organizer of MadridJS and Node.js Madrid, two of the biggest JavaScript meetups in Spain.
+I set up in excess of 100 meetups with speakers from all over the world.

-I have helped organize three editions of [JSDayES](http://jsday.es/), the last one with around 600 attendees and featuring 35 speakers from over 10 countries.
+I have helped organize three editions of [JSDayES](http://jsday.es/), the last one in 2018 with around 600 attendees and featuring 35 speakers from over 10 countries.

-From 2015 to 2019 I was the main organizer of MadridJS and Node.js Madrid.

 ## Education

+I have collaborated often with the education sector.

 ### Physics Degree